Post-Op Questions? Call 865-215-6354

 Spaying and neutering involve general anesthesia and, just like with humans, some animals recover from the surgery more quickly than others.
 Here are some general post-op instructions to help your pet recover and heal up after surgery:

-- After it’s been spayed or neutered, your pet will receive a de-wormer, a Capstar tablet for flea control, and a pain injection.
+- After your pet has been spayed or neutered, they will receive a de-wormer, a Capstar tablet for flea control, and a pain injection.
 The Capstar and pain injection will last for the next 24 hours.
 During this time your pet’s appetite may decrease, or you may see some vomiting or diarrhea.
 This is normal for patients after having surgery and should subside by the next day.

 - Don’t worry if your pet isn’t very hungry at first; it may take a day or so for its appetite to come back fully.
 Give small amounts of water at first, then offer small amounts of food.
 Don’t give your pet table scraps or other “people food” during this recovery period.